imuno/Diploma/README.md

 $ pip install -r requirements.txt
 ```

-## Building and Running the Site
+## Running the Site
-After some code changes, you can start the server with `$ python manage.py runserver`.
+You can start the server with `$ python manage.py runserver`.
 To get the list of available Django subcommands, you can type `$ django-admin help
 `.
 If not viewing the live site, visit `http://127.0.0.1:8000/` to see your changes.

-Once the site is loaded, you will see the welcome page that branches to a login or sign up page.
-During this process, the site prompts the student to input a major.
-In a *Current Year* page, it provides a space for the student to map out their courses for two semestes, while storing the information in their course history.
-Another view is the *Four Year* page that shows all of their courses.
-On both pages, a checklist is keeping track of all of the requirements for the major.
-Once the student selects their first course, the checklist will also update and mark the course as completed.
-The third view, *Co-Curricular* contains more checklists, pulled from other resources on campus, that aren't necessarily academic but can help the student set their self up for life post college.

 ## Deployment